k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 The manager uploads the contract into a ChatGPT-powered tool, which analyzes the text in seconds.
-ChatGPT identifies a liability clause that deviates from the company’s standard terms, flagging it as a potential risk.
+ChatGPT identifies a liability clause that deviates from the company's standard terms, flagging it as a potential risk.
 It also highlights an ambiguous termination clause and suggests rewording it for clarity.
-Alongside these red flags, ChatGPT generates a concise summary of the contract’s key terms, including governing law, payment terms, and renewal conditions.
+Alongside these red flags, ChatGPT generates a concise summary of the contract's key terms, including governing law, payment terms, and renewal conditions.

 Expected outputs from this review include: